qlue-dev/py-ssvad-metrics/README.md

 1. Prepare ground-truth JSON file and prediction JSON file.
 Examples are in the `tests` folder.
 1. For UCSD Pedestrian 1 and 2 datasets, CUHK Avenue dataset, and Street Scene dataset, we provided scripts for converting ground-truth annotation files from Street Scene dataset.
 Download link is provided in the paper [http://www.merl.com/demos/video-anomaly-detection].
-1. For single groundtruth and prediction file pair:
+1. Example usage for single groundtruth and prediction file pair:

     ```python
     import ssvad_metrics